 The Toolbox has extremely powerful search functionality, and can in just a few seconds locate all documents, mails and attachment related to a specific person (data subject) or specific search words and filters.
 This is done across all profiled sources and departments in the organization.
 The Toolbox quickly lists all relevant data sets and their location.

 D&M 2.0 ON PREMISE also supports Windows, Linux and MacOS file shares as well as Windows laptops.

 Types of Installation

-The Toolbox can be installed on-premises at the client site, at a hosting partner or be used from a GDPR approved Cloud environment.
+The Toolbox can be installed on-premises at the client site, at a hosting partner or be used from a GDPR, CCPA and PIPEDA approved Cloud environment.

 Our cloud version can instantly connect to Office 365 including Outlook, OneDrive, OneNote and SharePoint documents stored in OneDrive, as well as gDrive including all Google apps document types.
 The toolbox also includes a RESTful API that can be used for custom data integration to e.g. a Business Intelligence site

 Our on premise also supports Windows, Linux and MacOS file shares as well as Windows laptops.